-Operation and Maintenance Expense (O&M Summary) - The total O&M adjustment is an increase of \$91,643.
-Staff's recommended O&M expenses are \$91,643.
-O&M expenses are shown on Schedule 3-B.
+16. Operation and Maintenance Expense (O&M Summary) - The total O&M adjustment is an increase of \$91,643.
+Our calculation of O&M expenses is shown on Schedule No. 3-B.

-Depreciation Expense (Net of Amortization of CIAC) - Using the rates prescribed in Rule 25-30.140, F.A.C., staff calculated test year depreciation to be \$15,231.
-Staff has calculated amortization of CIAC of \$6,128 based on composite rates.
-Staff's recommended net depreciation expense is \$9,103.
+B. Depreciation Expense (Net of Amortization of CIAC) - Using the rates prescribed in Rule 25-30.140, F.A.C., we calculate test year depreciation to be \$15,231.
+We also calculate amortization of CIAC to be \$6,128 based on composite rates.
+Therefore, the net depreciation expense is \$9,103.

-Taxes Other Than Income - Per Audit Disclosure No. 7, staff has included in this account 50% or \$331 for the payroll tax expense related to the employee discussed in salaries and wages - employees.
-As discussed in Issue No. 3, staff recommended a value of \$10,350 for the land associated with the wastewater plant site.
-In accordance with Audit Finding No. 7, this account has been increased by \$2,750 to reflect the percentage of the utility's assessed value to the company's total property assessed value using information obtained from the Okeechobee County Property Appraiser's office.
-Staff has increased this account by \$5,534 (\$122,976 x 4.5%) to reflect regulatory assessment fees on staff's recommended test year revenues.
+C. Taxes Other Than Income

+Per Audit Disclosure No. 7, we have included in this account 50% or \$331 for the payroll tax expense related to the employee discussed in salaries and wages - employees.
+Also, as discussed above, we determined a value of \$10,350 for the land associated with the wastewater plant site.
+In accordance with Audit Finding No. 7, this account has been increased by \$2,750 to reflect the percentage of the utility's assessed value to the company's total property assessed value using information obtained from the Okeechobee County Property Appraiser's Office.
+We have increased this account by \$4,884 ($$108,528 \times 4.5\%$) to reflect regulatory assessment fees on the approved test year revenues.

-Staff's total adjustment to this account is an increase of \$8,615.
+Based on the above, the total adjustment to this account is an increase of \$7,965.

+D. Income Tax

-Income Tax - The utility recorded income tax of \$0 for wastewater.
-The utility is a subchapter 1120 S corporation.
+The utility recorded income tax of \$0 for wastewater.
+The utility is a subchapter 1120S corporation.
 The tax liability is passed on to the owner's personal tax returns.
-Therefore, staff did not make an adjustment to this account.
+Therefore, no adjustment is made to this account.

+E. Operating Revenues

-Operating Revenues - Revenues have been increased by \$1,772 to reflect the change in revenue required to cover expenses and allow the recommended return on investment.
+Revenues have been increased by \$16,220 to reflect the change in revenue required to cover expenses and allow the approved return on investment.

-Taxes Other Than Income - The expense has increased by \$80 to reflect RAFs of 4.5% on the change in revenues.
+F. Taxes Other Than Income

+This expense has increased by \$730 to reflect RAFs of 4.5% on the change in revenues.
-Operating Expenses Summary - The application of staff's recommended adjustments to the audited test year operating expenses results in staff's calculated operating expenses of \$109,441.

-Operating expenses are shown on Schedule No. 3.
-The related adjustments are shown on Schedules 3-A and 3-B.
+G. Operating Expenses Summary

+The application of all the above adjustments to the audited test year operating expenses results in total operating expenses of \$109,441.
+Our calculation of operating expenses is shown on Schedule No. 3.
+The related adjustments are shown on Schedules Nos.
+3-A and 3-B.